-Triform Fluid Cell presses can be thought of as high-performance alternatives to traditional solid-block rubber pad forming.
-Pad forming typically applies pressure of ~1,000 – 1,500 PSI on the part, Triform sheet hydroforming presses offer 5,000 – 10,000 PSI on the part, depending on the particular model.
-And, unlike traditional pad forming, which varies pressure across the surface of the part, Triform presses place uniform pressure on every square inch of the part’s surface.
-The result is reduced material wrinkling, increased definition, and often it eliminates the need for manual hand-finishing.
+Triform fluid cell presses are considered high-performance alternatives to traditional rubber pad forming presses.
+While pad forming typically applies pressure of ~1,000 – 1,500 PSI on the part, Triform sheet hydroforming presses offer 5,000 – 10,000 PSI.
+And, unlike traditional pad forming, which applies pressure only on the top surface of the part, Triform presses apply uniform pressure on every square inch of the part.